Applied Molecular Transport (NASDAQ:AMTI) Shares Gap Down to $13.98

 Applied Molecular Transport Inc. (NASDAQ:AMTI) shares gapped down before the market opened on Monday .
 The stock had previously closed at $13.98, but opened at $13.69.
-Applied Molecular Transport shares last traded at $13.59, with a volume of 103 shares traded.
+Applied Molecular Transport shares last traded at $13.59, with a volume of 103 shares.

-Several analysts have recently issued reports on AMTI shares.
-JMP Securities reissued a “buy” rating on shares of Applied Molecular Transport in a research report on Monday, October 18th.
-Jefferies Financial Group began coverage on shares of Applied Molecular Transport in a research note on Thursday, September 30th.
+A number of equities analysts have recently issued reports on the stock.
+JMP Securities restated a “buy” rating on shares of Applied Molecular Transport in a research report on Monday, October 18th.
+Jefferies Financial Group assumed coverage on shares of Applied Molecular Transport in a research report on Thursday, September 30th.
 They set a “buy” rating and a $75.00 target price on the stock.

 Applied Molecular Transport Company Profile (NASDAQ:AMTI)